 Those injured in car accidents can protect themselves and their rights by pursuing legal action.
 A local attorney familiar with New Mexico motor vehicle laws can assess one’s case, parse through dense insurance paperwork and draft a settlement that secures restitution.

-Our attorneys at McGinn, Montoya, Love & Curry, PA (MMLC) are nationally respected for our work in representing the victims of motor vehicle collisions that cause catastrophic injury or death in Albuquerque and throughout the state of New Mexico.
+Our attorneys at McGinn Montoya Love Curry & Sievers PA, PA (MMLCS) are nationally respected for our work in representing the victims of motor vehicle collisions that cause catastrophic injury or death in Albuquerque and throughout the state of New Mexico.
 If you have suffered severe injuries due to another’s negligent actions, we will fight to win you justice and the maximum compensation to which you are owed.

 Contact our Albuquerque lawyers online or at (505) 405-4441.
 Hablamos español.